Activist accused of drugging, raping two women in Seattle

 The sexual assault investigation of Pope emerged in early June, when a houseguest contacted Santa Fe police.
 The houseguest, a woman who sometimes stays at Pope’s apartments in Seattle and Santa Fe, said she and Pope’s roommate discovered a hidden camera in the bathroom of Pope’s Capitol Hill apartment.
 They took the device with them to Santa Fe, discovering that it contained multiple videos of the houseguest showering, according to court records.

-The woman later accessed Pope’s iPad, finding photographs of several women and video files of Pope allegedly sexually assaulting several unconscious woman, including a Washington woman she recognized.
+The woman later accessed Pope’s iPad, finding photographs of women and video files of Pope allegedly sexually assaulting several unconscious women, including a Washington woman she recognized.

 That 34-year-old woman, who had known and trusted Pope for years, later told a Seattle police detective she lost memory after Pope gave her a drink while giving her a ride in Santa Fe in 2017.
 She woke up the next morning in a hotel bed with Pope with her nylons missing, the charging records say.

-The detective’s affidavit filed in King County this week says the victim identified as “SS” told police that Pope had given her a drink after giving her a ride from a party to his Seattle apartment in July 2017 — “the last thing she remembered” before waking up the next morning in Pope’s bed.
+The detective’s affidavit filed in King County this week says the alleged victim told police Pope had given her a drink after giving her a ride from a party to his Seattle apartment in July 2017 — “the last thing she remembered” before waking up the next morning in Pope’s bed.

 The woman did not realize she had been raped until last month, when Seattle police showed her a photograph taken from Pope’s computer.
 The woman recognized herself, curled up into a ball and “immediately started to wail and cry,” the affidavit states.